 Saraswati Puja or Shree Panchami is a day to celebrate the birthday of Saraswati – the Goddess of Learning.
 This is a day when people from school students to scholars worship their pens and books to please the Goddess and expect her favor in their studies so they become wise and knowledgeable.

-People also throng around the idol of Goddess Saraswati, especially in Swayambhunath and offer flowers, sweets, fruits, etc. On this day, small children are taught to read and write and people write on the stones and slabs with chalks and pencils.
-This day which falls between January/February is regarded as a very auspicious day for marriages too as it is believed that Goddess Saraswati herself blesses the couples.
+People also throng around the idol of Goddess Saraswati, especially in Swayambhunath, and offer flowers, sweets, fruits, etc. On this day, small children are taught to read and write and people write on the stones and slabs with chalks and pencils.
+This day which falls between January/and February is regarded as a very auspicious day for marriages too as it is believed that Goddess Saraswati herself blesses the couples.
 Normally it is the astrologers who fix the marriage date and time in Nepal.

 Maha Shivaratri (February)